ersilia-os/osm-series4-candidates-2/README.md

 - SAScore: Synthetic accessibility.
 The lower the better.
 - RAScore: Retrosynthetic accessibility as predicted by the [Reymond lab](https://github.com/reymond-group/RAscore).
 The higher the better.
-- SybaScore: Fragment-based accessibility score (https://jcheminf.biomedcentral.com/articles/10.1186/s13321-020-00439-2).
+- SybaScore: Fragment-based accessibility score by [Voršilák et al](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-020-00439-2).
 The higher the better.

-### Physicochemical properties:
+### Physicochemical properties

-- SLogP: Solubility
+- SLogP: Solubility.
+Should be < 5.
-- QED: Drug-likeness
+- QED: Drug-likeness.
+The higher the better.
-- NumRings: Number of rings in the molecule
+- NumRings: Number of rings in the molecule.
-- FractionCSP3: Number of tertiary carbons
+- FractionCSP3: Number of tertiary carbons.
-- FrHalogen: Number of halogen groups
+- FrHalogen: Number of halogen groups.
-- HeavyAtom: Heavy atom count
+- HeavyAtom: Heavy atom count.
-- Rotatable: Number of rotatable bonds
+- Rotatable: Number of rotatable bonds.
-- Heteroatoms: Number of Heteroatoms
+- Heteroatoms: Number of Heteroatoms.
-- FrAlkylHalide: Fragments containing Halides Molecular structure (1: existing, 0: not existing):
+- FrAlkylHalide: Fragments containing Halides.

+### Chemotype

-- TriazoloHeteroaryl: Contains an heteroaryl ring in the RHS
+- TriazoloHeteroaryl: Contains an heteroaryl ring in the RHS.
-- TriazoloPhenyl: Contains a phenyl (no heteroatoms) in the RHS
+- TriazoloPhenyl: Contains a phenyl (no heteroatoms) in the RHS.
 - TriazoloHeteroaryl - Para / - Meta / - Orto: Contain substituents in para, meta or orto positions

-## Molecule generation
+## Molecule generation steps

-A first batch of molecules were generated in May2021 using the Reinvent 2.0 model.
-A detailed explanation as well as results analysis of this first round can be found in our GitHub repo [osm-series4-candidates](https://github.com/ersilia-os/osm-series4-candidates).
-We generated 116728 new series 4 candidates.
+1. A first batch of molecules were generated in May2021 using [Reinvent 2.0](https://github.com/MolecularAI/Reinvent).
+A detailed explanation as well as results analysis of this first round can be found in our GitHub repo [ersilia-os/osm-series4-candidates](https://github.com/ersilia-os/osm-series4-candidates).
+We generated 116,728 new series 4 candidates.
-A second batch of molecules (209310) has been generated for the purposes of this analysis using the Reinvent2.0 tool in exploration mode (optimizing for activity based on a simple QSAR model build with RDKIT descriptors).
+2. A second batch of molecules (209,310) has been generated for the purposes of this analysis using Reinvent 2.0 in exploration mode and optimizing for activity based on a simple QSAR model build with RDKIT descriptors.
-A third batch of molecules (150365) has been generated using a low-data generative model.
+3. A third batch of molecules (150,365) has been generated using a [low-data generative model](https://github.com/ETHmodlab/virtual_libraries) taking as pre-training populations the ChEMBL and a large fragments library.

 ## Selection of best candidates

-All unique final molecules (405766) have undergone a recursive selection process based on physicochemical properties, synthetic accessibility and predicted activity as follows:
+All unique final molecules (405,766) have undergone a recursive selection process based on physicochemical properties, synthetic accessibility and predicted activity as follows:

 ![](images/selection01.png)

+Scripts for the filterings applied can be found in the `scripts` folder in this repository.

 ## Run pipeline

 For transparency and reproducibility, we provide code to run the full pipeline for candidate selection.
-Please download and uncompress the following folders:
+Please download and uncompress the following folders and files:

 * [chemprop](https://drive.google.com/file/d/1WDN3NRTC4T98f-6St9YT8wDXO8foZOg5/view?usp=sharing)
 * [grover](https://drive.google.com/file/d/11_zSh1635KcP6GGgiVTozmE96A1N-z-U/view?usp=sharing)
+* [syba.pkl](https://drive.google.com/file/d/1tPA1vprB7gEwxMy_25Cz_PqDIEtzOBXK/view?usp=sharing) (save it in `utils/syba.pkl`)
+* [ra_model.onnx](https://drive.google.com/file/d/1x_Y5oOZOnxkb1hHjs8B9a8wlbF8izlGf/view?usp=sharing) (save it in `utils/ra_model.onnx`)

 The notebook with the process to select the best 90 candidates can be found [here](https://deepnote.com/project/Open-Source-Malaria-Series-4-Round-2-Zq8tjyh_Q4qjsK0NKdSk0A/%2Feosi_s4_candidates_90.csv).